-With the current change to remote learning, some of you are faced with your first oral online exam.
+With the current change to remote studying, some of you are faced with your first oral online exam.
 In this article, the Center for Teaching and Learning (CTL)of the University of Vienna has compiled helpful tips on how to best prepare for this unusual situation.

 Picture yourself in the exam situation